GhaziSyed/Udacity-DataScience/README.md

     <img src="./preview.jpg" alt="Preview" width="500"/>
 </center>

 As a developer at pokémonunleashed.org, your responsibility is to develop an interactive Python script for your board members.
 These members, just like you, have a strong passion for the Pokémon world.
-To accomplish this task, you will be following the CRoss Industry Standard Process for Data Mining (CRISP-DM) methodology.
+To accomplish this task, you will be following the Cross Industry Standard Process for Data Mining (CRISP-DM) methodology.

 For this, you have done your research and broken down the process for this task as follows: